videojs/video.js/docs/translations-needed.md

 The currently available translations are in the lang dir.
 This table shows the completeness of those translations.
 Anything not listed does not exist yet, so go ahead and create it by copying `en.json`.

-If you add or update a translation run `grunt check-translations` to update the list and include this modified doc in the pull request.
+If you add or update a translation run `npm run docs:lang` to update the list and include this modified doc in the pull request.

 ## Progress Bar Translations